georgematheos/vs-app-backend/api.md

 The feathers command examples below assume that the following commands have already been run, with the files above included:

 ```
-const socket = io(location.origin + ‘/api’);
+const socket = io(location.origin + '/api');
 const feathersSocketClient = feathers().configure(feathers.socketio(socket));

-// All notifications are sent with the service called ‘notifications’
+// All notifications are sent with the service called 'notifications'
-const feathersNotificationReciever = feathersSocketClient.service(‘notifications’);
+const feathersNotificationReciever = feathersSocketClient.service('notifications');
 ```

 Note that this `feathersSocketClient` can be used instead of the `feathersRestClient` in the examples in the REST API section without any syntax errors.
 In fact, the server will most likely be designed so that this replacement will work just fine.
 However, that is not a guarantee, and so I would recommend using the REST client for the REST commands.